stasemsoft/FontysICT-sem1/docs/objects/challenges/challengeHotelsysteem_universal.md

-## Hotelsysteem universal
+## Hotel system universal

-Als het goed is heb je de code van je Hotelsysteem goed gescheiden van de user interface (Forms).
-Om te bewijzen dat je dat echt goed hebt gedaan ga je nu een nieuw project maken waarbij je alleen de user interface van je systeem gaat wijzigen.
+If all goes well, you have properly separated the code of your Hotel system from the user interface (Forms).
+Now, to prove that you really did that well, you are going to create a new project where you are only going to change the User Interface of your system.
-Maak een Windows Universal app aan met Visual Studio en maak opnieuw een User Interface (schermen) van je Hotelsysteem.
-Je bestaande klassen met code ga je herbgebruiken.
+Create a Windows Universal app with Visual Studio and recreate a User Interface (screens) of your Hotel system.
+You are going to reuse your existing classes of code.
-Leerdoel
+Learning Objective
-Je kunt user interfaces voor applicaties maken met zowel de Windows Forms designer als met de XAML designer.
+You will be able to create user interfaces for applications using both the Windows Forms designer and the XAML designer.